-The Freedom Center of Missouri (FCMo) is a non-profit, non-partisan organization dedicated to research and constitutional litigation in five key areas: freedom of expression, economic liberty (the right to earn a living), property rights, religious liberties, and limited government.
+The Freedom Center is a tax-exempt, non-profit, non-partisan organization and we focus our research and public interest litigation in six key areas: freedom of expression, economic liberty (the right to earn a living), property rights, religious liberties, limited government, and government transparency.

 Jenifer Zeigler Roland is the Executive Director and co-founder of the Freedom Center of Missouri.
 She grew up in Mexico, Missouri, and attended Truman State University before earning her Master’s in Public Administration and law degree from the University of Missouri-Columbia.
 While in school, Jenifer worked as a legislative aid in the Missouri Senate.
 Upon graduation she moved to Washington, DC, to serve as a legal and policy analyst for the Cato Institute, where her research areas included welfare reform, poverty, Medicaid, and faith-based initiatives.
 Jenifer left Cato in 2005 to become the legislative affairs attorney for the Institute for Justice, where she worked tirelessly to help states reform their eminent domain laws in response to the U.S. Supreme Court’s ruling in Kelo v.
 New London.
-In 2007, Jenifer returned to Missouri to become the Director of Policy for the Show-Me Institute.
-She lives in St. Louis with her husband, Dave, and can be reached at firstname.lastname@example.org.
+In 2007, Jenifer returned to Missouri to become the Director of Policy for the Show-Me Institute before co-founding the Freedom Center in 2010.
+She lives in her hometown of Mexico, Missouri, with her husband, Dave, and their two children.
+Jenifer can be reached at firstname.lastname@example.org.

 Dave Roland is the Director of Litigation and co-founder of the Freedom Center of Missouri; he also serves as the Secretary for the Freedom Center’s Board of Directors.
-Dave earned undergraduate degrees in Political Science and Biblical Studies at Abilene (TX) Christian University before studying law and religion at Vanderbilt University, where he received his law degree and a Master’s in Theology in 2004.
+Dave earned undergraduate degrees in Political Science and Biblical Studies at Abilene Christian University before studying law and religion at Vanderbilt University, where he received his law degree and a Master’s in Theology in 2004.
 While at Vanderbilt, Dave wrote a series of essays for the Freedom Forum’s First Amendment Center about the First Amendment and public education, and he clerked for the Becket Fund for Religious Liberty in Washington, DC.
 Following law school, Dave spent more than three years in the nation’s capital as an attorney with the Institute for Justice, where he litigated school choice, economic liberty, and property rights cases in state and federal courts.
-His work has been discussed in the Wall Street Journal, the New York Times, and other major newspapers nationwide; since he moved to Missouri in 2007 Dave has become a familiar presence on radio shows and in newspapers across the state.
+His work has been discussed in the Wall Street Journal, the New York Times, the Huffington Post, on Fox News and MSNBC, and other major media outlets nationwide.
+Since moving to Missouri in 2007, Dave has become a familiar presence on radio shows and in newspapers across the state.
 He has traveled widely in the state of Missouri, arguing before the state supreme court, speaking to elected officials, student groups at colleges and law schools, Federalist Society chapters, and community groups about education, property rights, health care reform, constitutional protections for liberty, and the American Founders’ conception of virtue.
-Most recently, Dave won a unanimous decision from the Missouri Supreme Court regarding the proper interpretation of Article III, section 6, which establishes qualifications for state senators.
 Prior to founding the Freedom Center, he spent three years working as an attorney and policy analyst for the Show-Me Institute.
-He lives in St. Louis with his wife, Jenifer, and can be reached at email@example.com.
+Dave also previously served as the Director of the Theodore L. Stiles Center for Liberty at the Freedom Foundation in Olympia, Washington.
+He has been admitted to practice law in the District of Columbia, Missouri, Tennessee, and Washington, as well as before the U.S. District Courts for the Eastern District of Missouri, the Western District of Missouri, the Western District of Washington, the Eighth Circuit Court of Appeals, and the U.S. Supreme Court.
+He lives in Mexico, Missouri, with his wife, Jenifer, and their two children.
+Dave can be reached at email@example.com.